 - A wide range of GCSE and Vocational options delivered over a 3 year KS4, to enable students to develop the deep understanding needed to be successful in GCSE examinations and beyond.
 As well as allowing the time for truly academically enriching activities, students have the opportunity to choose the subjects for which they have a passion, not limited by predefined subject combinations.
 Starting in Year 9 enables students a term to review their choices and make changes where appropriate.

-- At KS3 and 4 a wide range of timetabled support lessons (support for learning, curriculum enrichment, study plus and the stretch curriculum) are used flexibly to support students with particular needs to access the curriculum and challenge the students to achieve their full potential.
+- At KS3 and 4 a wide range of timetabled support lessons (study enrichment, curriculum enrichment, study plus and the stretch curriculum) are used flexibly to support students with particular needs to access the curriculum and challenge the students to achieve their full potential.

 - A 6th Form that offers the widest possible range of A-level courses including all the facilitating subjects, so that students can specialise in the areas which interest them.

 - A two year curriculum plan at KS5 to allow time for students to develop a deep knowledge of their chosen subjects, with all students encouraged to start on 4 A-levels to maintain breadth.

 - Baseline data and a personal knowledge of the student used to produce lessons that will stimulate and engage them enabling students across the academic spectrum to be challenged and stretched.

 - Assessment strategically planned into schemes of work enabling teachers to give high quality feedback to students and parents and using the student/parent/school partnership to support the development of the student.